-An important quality of trailing edge noise is its directivity pattern, in that it is different from a monopole or dipole.
-Figure 2 illustrates the directivity pattern of trailing edge noise, assuming that the frequency of sound emitted from the trailing edge is high enough so that the airfoil can be considered a semi-infinite half-plane.
-Most of the sound is radiated forward of the blade (in what's known as a cardioid directivity pattern), in the direction of rotation, while little is radiated behind.
-This explains the "swish" character of wind turbine noise that explains why observer on the ground will periodically receive acoustic energy as the blade rotates.
-Hence the acoustic signal has both a high frequency broadband character (due to turbulence in the blade boundary layer) and a low frequency amplitude modulation (due to the combination of the directivity function and blade rotation, usually at about 1 Hz).
+An important quality of trailing edge noise is its directivity pattern, which is different from a monopole or dipole.
+Figure 2 illustrates the directivity pattern of trailing edge noise, assuming that the frequency of sound emitted from the trailing edge is high enough so that the airfoil can be considered a semi-infinite halfplane.
+Most of the sound is radiated forward of the blade (in what is known as a cardioid directivity pattern), in the direction of rotation, while little is radiated behind.
+This explains the "swish" character of wind turbine noise whereby an observer on the ground will periodically receive fluctuations in acoustic energy as the blade rotates.
+Here, "swish" is defined as the amplitude modulation of broadband aerodynamic noise created by the blades at the blade passing frequency, which is usually about 1 Hz [11].
+The received acoustic signal has both a high frequency broadband character (due to turbulence in the blade boundary layer) and a low frequency amplitude modulation (due to the combination of the directivity function and convective amplification of sound due to blade rotation).
+It is not clear whether reports of "thumping" noise [12] at large distances are due to swish or another effect such as blade tower interaction.

 The interaction of the rotor blade with the tower can also be an important source of noise.
 In the early development of wind power, downwind turbines were common and produced high levels of noise associated with the interaction of the tower wake with the rotor blades.
-This form of noise is generated in a similar way the leading edge interacts with turbulent eddies, instead in this case the eddies are created by the tower itself.
+This form of noise is generated in a similar way to the leading edge interaction with turbulent eddies, though in this case, the eddies are created by the tower itself.
 Modern horizontal axis wind turbines place the rotor upstream of the tower, thus eliminating the wake-rotor interaction.
-However, the blades still pass through a region of perturbed flow upstream of the tower (Wagner et al. 1996), creating unsteady lift and hence noise.
+However, the blades still pass through a region of perturbed flow upstream of the tower [3], creating unsteady lift and hence noise.

-Figure 1: The flow over a wind turbine blade tip.
+Figure 1.
+The flow over a wind turbine blade tip

-Figure 2: Trailing edge noise directivity.
+Figure 2.
+Trailing edge noise directivity (high frequency case)

 There are two other, important noise sources that should be mentioned in this brief review.
-The first is airfoil tip noise that is generated by flow over the blade tip that results in the trailing edge vortex system (see Fig. 1).
+The first is airfoil tip noise, which is generated by flow over the blade tip resulting in a trailing vortex system (see Fig. 1).
 This form of noise generation is similar to trailing edge noise as it involves the interaction of turbulence with an edge.
-It is not believed to be as significant as the trailing edge source, however more work needs to be done in this area.
-The second is airfoil tonal noise (Arcondoulis et al. 2010).
-Here, discrete vortices form either in the boundary layer or wake to create intense tonal noise, with or without a self-reinforcing feedback loop (Moreau et al. 2011).
-Tonal noise occurs at low-to-moderate Reynolds numbers, hence is not usually a problem for large wind turbines that operate at high Reynolds numbers.
-Small wind turbines (<=10 kW) may operate at conditions where tonal noise constitutes a major part of the noise source energy.
+It is not believed to be as significant as the trailing edge source [4]; however, more work needs to be done in this area.

-A summary of wind turbine noise sources is given in Table 1.
+The other noise source to be considered is airfoil tonal noise [13].
+Here, discrete vortices form either in the boundary layer or wake and create intense tonal noise, with or without a self-reinforcing feedback loop [14].
+Tonal noise occurs at low-to-moderate Reynolds numbers (approximately 50,000 to 250,000), hence is not usually a problem for large wind turbines that operate at higher Reynolds numbers.
+Small wind turbines ( $\leq 10 \text{ kW}$ ) may operate at conditions where tonal noise constitutes a major part of the noise source energy.
+A summary of the wind turbine noise sources discussed here is given in Table 1.